 Disability Employment Policy Resources by Topic

-Everyone depends on health care products and services to stay well and live, work and participate in our communities, and research indeed suggests that there is a reciprocal relationship between employment and health.
-However, for many Americans with disabilities, access to adequate and affordable health care coverage and services are significant obstacles to independent living, employment and full inclusion in society.
+Everyone depends on health care products and services to stay well and live, work, and participate in our communities, and research indeed suggests that there is a reciprocal relationship between employment and health.
+However, for many Americans with disabilities, access to adequate and affordable health care coverage and services are significant obstacles to independent living, employment, and full inclusion in society.
 Thus, ODEP actively seeks to integrate health care issues across its employment policy efforts.